gvsurenderreddy/simplecloud/README.md

-SimpleCloud - The Open Source IaaS Software
+SimpleCloud - The Open Source Virtualization Management Software
 ===========

 http://simplecloud.github.com

-SimpleCloud is an IaaS software and virtualization based cloud computing management platform.
+SimpleCloud is an IaaS (Infrastructure as a Service) software and virtualization management platform.

 Features
 ===========